jerodriguezs/jerodriguezs.github.io/_pages/research.md

 ## Working Papers and Ongoing Research

-- The Effect of School Counselors on Middle and High Schools Discipline.
+- Counseling for Change: How School Counselors Shape Discipline Outcomes in Secondary Education.

 - Impact of Tech-Based Parent Information on Learning: Experimental Evidence from School Closures in Nepal and the Philippines.
   [*with N. Angrist and C. Cullen*]